nvgeorgiev/Sorting-Algorithms/README.md

-# SortingAlgorithmsCsharp
-Sorting Algorithms for .NET Core
+# Sorting Algorithms for .NET Core